Read this article in 日本語.

 Best of both worlds

 This is possible albeit not on all platforms.
-If you are on Linux, you can run Snapshot and Stable side by side and enjoy the benefits of both.
+If you are on Linux or macOS, you can run Snapshot and Stable side by side and enjoy the benefits of both.

 On Windows, you’ll need to download and install one of the two versions as a standalone version.
 Check out our Help Pages for instructions on how to do this.

 A standalone version can be used for testing a specific setup or version, without touching the system-wide settings (profile).
 It can also be used to create a portable (USB install) of Vivaldi that you could store on an external disk, for sharing between computers.
 The portable install, while working fine on one machine, will not carry any passwords to another machine because the passwords are stored with OS encryption and work only on the initial machine where the standalone install was created.